Plans and drawings

 - identify any areas to be demolished

-Existing and proposed site sections and finished floor/site levels
+Existing and proposed site sections, cross sections and finished floor/site levels

 Site section plans or topographical survey plans should be provided for all applications where the application site is sloping or uneven.
 They will also be needed when the application site adjoins land on a different level or where any change in ground levels is proposed.